Should I Be a Police Negotiator?

 Step 1: Earn a Degree

-Most police negotiators are also police officers, and, according to the U.S. Bureau of Labor Statistics (BLS), some police departments require officer candidates to hold undergraduate degrees.
+Most police negotiators are also police officers, and according to the BLS, some police departments require officer candidates to hold undergraduate degrees.
 Common majors related to this field often include criminal justice and law enforcement.

 It's a good idea to take communications and psychology courses.
 Information from police department websites indicates that negotiators need to be able to talk with people and listen to their demands.
 Negotiators also need an understanding of human behavior to determine the best way to handle each crisis.
 Coursework in communications and psychology may better prepare individuals for these aspects of this career.